boochtek/checklists/Interview-Questions.md

 * How does a switch work?
 * How does a router work?
 * What’s the difference between TCP and UDP?
+* Name some commonly used TCP and UDP ports, and their associated protocols.
 * What's the difference between IP and UDP?
 * Can you name the 7 layers of the OSI model?
     * Can you name the 4 layers of the TCP/IP stack?